 Most Aerospace Engineers work a standard 40-hour week.
 Tight schedules or last-minute problems may require the Engineer to work longer hours, evenings, or weekends.

 Most Engineers are not members of unions.
 However, some Aerospace Engineers who are employed by federal, State, or local governments belong to one of several public employee unions.

 The job of Aerospace Engineer may appeal to those who enjoy working with ideas that require an extensive amount of thinking.
 Engineers search for facts using a variety of sources in order to solve complex engineering problems.
 They may also work independently or as part of a team.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Aerospace Engineers in California is $116,393 annually, or $55.96 hourly.
-The median wage for Aerospace Engineers in San Diego County is $105,558 annually, or $50.74 hourly.
+The median wage in 2016 for Aerospace Engineers in California was $116,393 annually, or $55.96 hourly.
+The median wage for Aerospace Engineers in San Diego County was $105,558 annually, or $50.74 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Aerospace Engineers usually receive excellent benefits, including health and life insurance, vacation, sick leave, holidays, and retirement plans.

 What is the Job Outlook?

 With the increased focus on environmentally sustainable business practices, it is expected that there may be increased opportunities for Aerospace Engineers as more companies worldwide are “going green.”
 However, like many occupations, employment may be sensitive to the fluctuations of the economy.

 Projections of Employment